nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_a_patient.md

 - SHALL return a [GPConnect-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource that provides additional detail when one or more request fields are corrupt or a specific business rule/constraint is breached

   For example, the:

   - business identifier `[system]` is not recognised/supported by the Provider system
   - business identifier fails structural validation checks (that is, not enough digits to be a valid NHS number)

+- SHALL omit the Patient resource from the Bundle (and return an empty Bundle), where the patient requested is flagged as PDS sensitive.
+Please see [Information governance](foundations_ig.html#pds-sensitive-patients) for more information.

 {% include important.html content="Failure to find a record with the supplied business identifier is not considered an error condition." %}

 ### Request response ###